bookingactivities/booking-activities/readme.txt

 * Fix - Administrator role in multisite installs can now manage everything created in Booking Activities on their own site
 * Fix - Form fields display was not properly refreshed in form editor after resetting their options, a page refresh was needed
 * Fix - Loading feedback was not displayed if the form action was to redirect to another page
+* Fix - Request a refund button appeared in frontend to administrators when it should not
+* Fix - On iOS, picked events title may be undefined, if Display Pack add-on tooltip feature was used

 = 1.12.3 - 2021/09/23 =
 * Tweak - Add loading feedbacks after validating booking actions dialogs (change status, quantity, reschedule)